OSGConnect/connectbook/examples/Running Conda on OSG.md

 In your submit file, make sure to have the following:

 * Your executable should be the the bash script you created in [step 5](#5-create-a-job-executable).
-* Remember to transfer your Python script and the environment **tar.gz** file via **transfer_input_files**.
-Since the **tar.gz** file will almost certainly be larger than 100MB, please email us about different tools for delivering the installation to your jobs, likely our SQUID web proxy.
+* Remember to transfer your Python script and the environment **tar.gz** file to the job.
+If the **tar.gz** file is larger than 100MB, please use the `stash:///` file delivery mechanism as described above.
 # OPTION 2: INSTALL MINICONDA INSIDE EACH JOB
 In this approach, rather than copying the Miniconda installation with each job, we will copy the Miniconda installer and install a new copy of Miniconda with each job.